zng-ui/zng/TODO/_current.md

         - Explicit require merge too?
             - This can be used to always merge the caret position undo with the text undo.

+## Impl

+* `undo_scope` property.
+    - Stores and undo and redo stacks.
+    - Subscribes to the commands.
+* Command args that select the number of actions to undo.

 # View-Process

 * Implement OpenGL example.